 Now, if comparativism is true, this version of the Epicurean presumption is false.
 To see why, let us distinguish between two ways in which something might be bad for me.
 On the one hand, something might bring it about that, for a while, I am worse off than I would have been.
 For example, a coma might prevent me from enjoying a week's worth of pleasant activities, so that, while comatose, my welfare level would be lower than it would have been had I not fallen into a coma.
 On the other hand, something might cause it to be the case that my life as a whole is worse than it would have been.
 Usually, things that make our lives as wholes worse (such as comas) do so by making us worse off for a while.
 However, what makes our lives worse need not make us worse off for any period of time.
 Death can prevent me from enjoying years of pleasant activities, making my life as a whole worse than it would have been had I not died, even if I am not worse off at any time during my life.
 Death is an injury to my life as a whole.

 The Epicurean presumption can be sustained if it is equated with P1, but it is easy to point to the time when death is against the interests of its victims: if it is against their interests at all, it is timelessly against their interests, according to comparativism.
+We might call this view atemporalism, borrowing the term from Jens Johansson (2013).
+(Johansson defines atemporalism this way: ‘death is bad for the deceased but not at any time.’)
 If, by contrast, we equate the presumption with P2, we will look for the time during which we are worse off because of death than we would have been had we not died, and worry about the fact that it is difficult to supply that time.
 However, there is good reason to reject P2.
 We have already seen that comparativism is extremely plausible, and P2 is false if comparativism is true.

 Even if P2 is false, and death can harm us without leaving us worse off, there might still be times when, due to death or posthumous events, we are worse off.
 Many theorists have offered explanations of when it is that we incur such harm.
 There seem to be five possibilities (and various combinations thereof):